apache/activemq-artemis/docs/user-manual/en/persistence.md

 -   Linux Asynchronous IO

     The second implementation uses a thin native code wrapper to talk to the Linux asynchronous IO library (AIO).
-With AIO, ActiveMQ will be called back when the data has made it to disk, allowing us to avoid explicit syncs altogether and simply send back confirmation of completion when AIO informs us that the data has been persisted.
+With AIO, Apache ActiveMQ will be called back when the data has made it to disk, allowing us to avoid explicit syncs altogether and simply send back confirmation of completion when AIO informs us that the data has been persisted.